Roderick Floud

 Sir Roderick Castle Floud FBA (born 1 April 1942) is a British economic historian and a leader in the field of anthropometric history.
 He has been provost of the London Guildhall University, vice-chancellor and president of the London Metropolitan University, acting dean of the School of Advanced Study at the University of London, and provost of Gresham College (2008–2014).
-He is the son of Bernard Floud MP.
+He is the son of Bernard Floud MP, is married to Cynthia (née Smith) and has two daughters.

 Career

 Educated at Brentwood School in Essex, Sir Roderick gained his B.A. and M.A. from the University of Oxford (where he was also treasurer of the Oxford Union), attending Wadham College.
 He gained his doctorate in 1966 from Nuffield College, Oxford.

 Having been an assistant lecturer in economic history at University College London, he became a fellow, tutor and director of studies in history at Emmanuel College, Cambridge (1969–1975).
 Between 1975 and 1988 he was the Professor of Modern History at Birkbeck, University of London, with a year as the Kratter Visiting Professor of European History and visiting professor of economics at Stanford University (1980–1981).

 In 1988 he was appointed provost of the City of London Polytechnic, which in 1992 was reconstituted as London Guildhall University.
 In 2002, when London Guildhall University merged with the University of North London to become London Metropolitan University, he became the first vice-chancellor of the new institution.
 He attracted controversy over the destruction of a history of London Guildhall University that he had commissioned.
 In 2004 he became president of London Metropolitan University, a position he held until March 2006.
 He was knighted in 2005.

 He was the acting dean of the School of Advanced Study at the University of London from 1 August 2007 to 30 September 2009.
 On 1 September 2008, he succeeded Lord Sutherland of Houndwood as the sixth provost of Gresham College.
 In 2014 he retired from the college and was succeeded by Sir Richard J. Evans.

 Sir Roderick Floud's interest in part-time and mature students in higher education has been reflected in his participation in numerous boards and committees.
 These notably include: president of Universities UK (2001–2003), Vice-President of the European University Association (2005–2007), and chair of the Standing Committee for the Social Sciences at the European Science Foundation (2007–2013).